JRulik/SimChatFX/README.md

 - Database is called simchatx_database.
 - Users and their passwords are stored in "user" table
-- Users friendlist and messages is stored in table "nameofuser_friendlist" and "nameofuser_messages" (so for every user there is row in "users" table and 2 additional tables
+- Users friendlist and messages is stored in table "nameofuser_friendlist" and "nameofuser_messages" (so for every user there is row in "users" table and 2 additional tables).

 Some more info and known bugs which needs to be fixed:
 - There is no option to delete messages, users, or friend from friendlist etc.
-- Password are hashed in database (SHA-512 with salt)
+- Password are hashed in database (SHA-512 with salt).
 - Info about pending messages from other users is stored locally.
 So when login again/new run of application, this information is lost (should be stored in database and then retrieved).
-Info about pending messages is also lost when new friend is added (GUI is refreshed)
+Info about pending messages is also lost when new friend is added (GUI is refreshed).
 - You can´t add yourself to your friendlist.

 - //TODO:
-  - Make robustnes user input, e.g. depending on the database parameters (e.g. condition on length of username and password)
+  - Make robustnes user input, e.g. depending on the database parameters (e.g. condition on length of username and password).
-  - Sorting of friends in GUI
+  - Sorting of friends in GUI.
-  - Encrypt server-client communication and content of messages
+  - Encrypt server-client communication and content of messages.
-  - Replace hotfix for regex for user inputs when logging/signup
+  - Replace hotfix for regex for user inputs when logging/signup.
-  - Replace hotfix info about pending messages with color changing list value (with cellfactory)
+  - Replace hotfix info about pending messages with color changing list value (with cellfactory).